 Keep in mind that brush strokes are vector shapes with a fill.
-As such, the Centerline Editor must do guess work to figure out the center line of your brush strokes, and apply deformations on its shape as you tweak its control points.
-The Centerline Editor will not be able to make a clear center line out of brush strokes that merge together, that look scrambled or that do not have a clear direction.
+As such, the Centerline Editor must do guess work to figure out the centreline of your brush strokes, and apply deformations on its shape as you tweak its control points.
+The Centerline Editor will not be able to make a accurate centreline out of brush strokes that merge together, that look scrambled or that otherwise do not have a clear direction.